 Santa Train Ride

-On the Santa Train, it’s a lot of waiting in lines.
+On the Santa Train, there’s a lot of waiting in lines.
 You’ll wait in a long line to board the train, then another long line to wait to take photos with Santa, and then another line to board the train again.
-All these lines are outside and there is no entertainment.
+All these lines are outside, and there is no entertainment.

 You can read all about our experience on The Santa Train at the Northwest Railway Museum.